 The President and President-Elect shall be ex-officio members of all committees and shall have the right to vote on such committees.

 Section 1.
-General
+Annual Meeting

 Section 3.
 Quorums